Saint Francis College v. al-Khazraji: Facts

 Al-Khazraji, a professor and U.S. citizen born in Iraq, filed suit against his former employer and its tenure committee for denying him tenure on the basis of his Arabian race in violation of 42 U.S.C.
 Section 1981.
 The District Court held that while Al-Kharzraji had properly alleged racial discrimination, the record was insufficient to determine whether he had been subjected to prejudice.

 The question posed was "Does 42 U.S.C.
 Section 1981 apply to Arab minorities?"

 Judgment

 In response to this question the Court held that persons of Arabian ancestry were protected from racial discrimination under Section 1981.
 Writing for a unanimous Court, Justice White maintained that section 1981 encompassed discrimination even among Caucasians.
 Justice White noted that history did not support the claim that Arabs and other present-day "Caucasians" were considered to be a single race for the purposes of section 1981.

-Justice Brennan, in a separate concurrence, said the following.
+Justice Brennan, in a separate concurrence, discussed the difference between discrimination based on ancestry and discrimination based on birthplace.
+For many people, these are the same, but that is not a universal experience.
+In Brennan's view, the decision did not allow people to sue based on birthplace discrimination alone.